 Editorially, The Fiscal Times does not report favorably on socialism such as this Capitalism vs. Socialism: Why Both Clinton and Sanders Are Wrong.
 However, they also do not endorse Trump with articles such as this: Worst Unemployment Since the Great Depression.
-In general, the news is reported factually with more stories slightly favoring the right through promotion of free-market capitalism.
+In general, the news is reported factually, with more stories slightly favoring the right through the promotion of free-market capitalism.

 Failed Fact Checks

 Overall, we rate the Fiscal Times slightly Right-Center Biased based on editorial positions that slightly favor the right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (D. Van Zandt 7/18/2016) Updated (03/01/2023)